hwayne/safehouse/README.md

 Future Changes
 ----

-* Upgrade to django 1.7.
-That'll fix the Python3/South/Django-Twilio death triangle.
 * Delayed messages would be pretty cool, I think.
 (Sort of implemented with saved message tags... ish.)
+* A full customizable architecture for the notifier.
 * Email functionality.